-Food Crops and Plant Science Recommended for Grades: 9-12
+Food Crops and Plant Science Recommended for Grades: 9-12 Full Year

 A course designed as an introduction to plants and agricultural crops.
 Emphasis will be divided between commercial agriculture and practical food production for individuals and families.
 This is a hands-on course in which students will be involved in work and tasks related to growing and managing plants.
 This includes preparing soil, turning compost, filling pots, planting seeds, weeding, and watering.
-This means you will get DIRTY sometimes.
-Units of instruction will include an introduction to agriculture, plant anatomy and physiology, soils and plant nutrition, fruit crops, plant propagation, composting, greenhouse plant production, maple syrup production, agribusiness, and gardening.
+This means you will get production, agribusiness, and gardening.
 Instruction in leadership (FFA) and supervised agricultural experience program development, as well as exposure to agricultural career opportunities, will be provided.